Jeremiah Chapter 5

 This is God telling Jeremiah to go and tell Israel and Judah.
 At this time, it is really hard to separate the two.
 Judah is now spoken of as Israel also.

 Jeremiah 5:21 “Hear now this, O foolish people, and without understanding; which have eyes, and see not; which have ears, and hear not:”

 These people do have physical eyes and ears, but they have no spiritual sight or hearing.
-They believe only in things they can see with their physical eye.
+They believe only in things they can see with their physical eyes.
 They are a foolish people.
 God is Spirit and must be understood through the spirit.
-My prayer to God is open my spiritual eyes Lord, and let me see.
-Open my spiritual ears, that I might understand you more fully.
+My prayer to God is, open my spiritual eyes Lord, and let me see; open my spiritual ears, that I might understand You more fully.